a-lapsley/kinetics-simulation/README.md

 ### Reaction Config Files
 * `parameters` Specifies various parameters for the reaction.
     * `delta_t` Time interval by which each discrete step in the reaction simulation should progress.
 Lower values result in more accurate simulations but will take longer to simulate.
-    * `equillibrium_threshold` Specifies value which the change between concentrations of all species between successive time steps must be less than in order for reaction to be considered at equillibrium.
-Lower values will give higher confidence that reaction has reached equillibrium but will take longer to reach this point.
-Note that if `delta_t` is changed `equillibrium_threshold` must be changed accordingly to account for the smaller time interval.
+    * `equillibrium_gradient` Used to specify the threshold within which a reaction is considered to be at equillibrium.
+A reaction is considered to be at equillibrium if the magnitude of the change in concentration of every species between successive time intervals is less than `equillibrium_gradient * delta_t`.
     * `max_cycles` Number of iterations to run simulation before stopping.
 If simulation mode is `fixed`, this specifies the number of cycles to run.
 If simulation mode is `equillibrium`, the simulation will stop when it reaches equillibrium or `max_cycles` is reached, whichever comes first.
     * `log_frequency` How often simulation should log progress to the console.
 E.g, a value of `1E3` logs to the console every 1000 iterations.
 Set to 0 for no logging.
     * `sample_frequency` How often simulation should sample current data and record to the output file.
 E.g, a value of `1E3` means that every 1000th data point gets sampled.
 If set to 1, all data points are sampled.
 This allows for simulating a reaction over a small time scale for greater accuracy and over many iterations but without creating an output data file that is impractically large.